-Unlike other imaging systems from Molecular Devices, the ImageXpress Pico system allows independent control of both CO_2 and O_2 levels.
+It is important to consider the proper connections and fittings to connect the instrument to the gas supply.
+Unlike other imaging systems, the ImageXpress Pico system allows independent control of both $CO_2$ and $O_2$ levels.
 As a result, you may need to connect up to three separate gas supplies to the system.

-The connections required to connect the instrument are dependent on whether the gas is supplied from a compressed gas cylinder, a house air supply, or an air compressor.
-The ImageXpress Pico system can use the following gases:
+The regulators and connections required to connect the instrument are dependent on how the gas is supplied-from a compressed gas cylinder, a lab gas line, or an air compressor.